CSCI128/course-backend/README.md

 ## Grading Script Notes

-We curve grades just a little!
+**Grading:** We curve grades just a little!
 We round to the nearest multiple of 12.5%; this normally equates to a boost of ~0.25-1 points per assignments.

-There is a file called `assignments.json` which has the valid sections, but this is actually outdated. `assignments.json` is just used for the list of assignment names, which should match exactly in this program, Runestone, Canvas, and all gradebooks.
+**Assignment Files:** There is a file called `assignments.json` which has the valid sections, but this is actually outdated. `assignments.json` is just used for the list of assignment names, which should match exactly in this program, Runestone, Canvas, and all gradebooks.

+**Azure CWID Caching:** Following the first run, a file called `cwids.db` will be generated; this is a cache of student CWIDs -> emails.
+Leave this file alone; it will help the script run quicker.
+These files are gitignored, but ensure that you *never* commit a `cwids.db` or gradebook csv for legal reasons.

 ## Canvas to Runestone Student Script (deprecated)
 *This script should no longer be used, in favor of actual Canvas linking to Runestone via ITS.
 This is a backup for if things break*